 The Joy of Networking

-Remember, your answer to this question may differ based on your audience, so there is a level of strategy involved here.
+Your answer to this question may vary based on your audience.
 Let’s dig deeper by exploring some common scenarios.

 The Occasion: Company Holiday Party

 The Strategy: Relate your role to internal departments & outside companies

 Company celebrations are a great opportunity to explore relationships with your fellow colleagues in a relaxed environment.
 While it’s tempting to party with your close teammates, this is a fantastic opportunity to build relationships outside of your department.
 Make it a goal to form at least one valuable connection with someone you don’t typically work with.